precice/precice.github.io/pages/docs/adapters/adapter-gismo.md

 ## Aim of the adapter

-The G#Smo adapter provides a collection of examples demonstrating the use of G+Smo solvers adapted for preCICE.
-A particular focus lies on the IGA functionality of G#Smo.
+The G+Smo adapter provides a collection of examples demonstrating the use of G+Smo solvers adapted for preCICE.
+A particular focus lies on the IGA functionality of G+Smo.

 ## Install G+Smo and the adapter